API Testing,

 Does Napper require VS Code?

 No. The Napper CLI runs independently from any editor or IDE.
 You can use it entirely from the terminal.
-The VS Code extension is optional and provides syntax highlighting, a request explorer, environment switching, and Test Explorer integration for developers who prefer working in an editor.
+The editor extension is optional — it works in VS Code, in VS Code-compatible editors like Cursor, Windsurf, and Antigravity (via Open VSX), and in Zed, providing syntax highlighting, a request explorer, environment switching, and Test Explorer integration.
+Any other editor can connect to the bundled language server.